musiqe31/Hangman/README.md

 # Hangman
-A simple hangman app for fun.
+A simple hangman script for fun.